 #9 Ulster Museum

 Visit Northern Ireland’s treasure house of the past and present.
 The Ulster Museum is home to a rich collection of art, history and natural sciences and free to all visitors.
 From Ireland to the South Pacific, ancient relics to hands on activities, the museum offers something for everyone from the simply curious to the enthusiast.
 Entry to the museum is free.

 Eat at: Deanes at Queen's, Boojum on Botanic Avenue (for a taste of Mexico - great burritos), The House, Cutter's Wharf or Lolita.

 Image courtesy of NMNI.

-Regular bus services run daily from Dublin to all major towns & cities, which takes away the cost of both petrol and parking.
+Regular bus services run daily from Dublin to Belfast and other major towns and cities, which takes away the cost of both petrol and parking.
 Belfast City centre is very easy to navigate and you will find shops, pubs and restaurants are all withing walking distance.
-Check out some ways to come and visit us at buseireann.ie, www.irishrail.ie and translink.co.uk
+Check out some ways to come and visit us at buseireann.ie, www.irishrail.ie and translink.co.uk.

 Take the Train